 We have an office in Moorestown, New Jersey, and represent people throughout the state, including Burlington County, Camden County, Gloucester County, Atlantic County, Ocean County, and the Trenton area.

 Reporting Violations of the Law on the Job in New Jersey

 CEPA forms a right for employees to be free from retaliation for engaging in a number of acts that are commonly referred to as “whistleblowing.”
 Under N.J.S.A. § 34:19-3, they may include:

-- Disclosing to virtually any federal, New Jersey or local authority, a supervisor, or another with which the whistleblower’s employer has a business relationship that the whistleblower has a reasonable belief of a violation of law, rule or regulation by the employer, including any violation involving deception of or misrepresentation to a shareholder, investor, client, customer, patient, retiree, pensioner or former employee;
+- Disclosing to virtually any federal, New Jersey or local authority, a supervisor, or another with which the whistleblower’s employer has a business relationship that the whistleblower has a reasonable belief of a violation of the law, rule or regulation by the employer, including any violation involving the deception of or misrepresentation to a shareholder, investor, client, customer, patient, retiree, pensioner or former employee;

 - For health care provider employees, disclosing a reasonable belief of improper patient care to any of the above;

 - Disclosing to any of the above-mentioned entities any activity, policy or practice that the whistleblower has a reasonable belief to be fraudulent or criminal;

 - Providing information to or testifying to any governmental body or agency conducting a hearing or investigation about any potential violation; or

 - Objecting to or refusing to participate in any activity that he or she reasonably believes to be in violation of a law, regulation, or rule.